A Brief History of MGGS…

 Miss Keen, the Art teacher during World War Two, sketched and painted many scenes from the time.

 Three sets of air raid shelters were built to house the school community, with 180 pupils in each complex.
-Records suggest that during raids, the school spent up to 7 hours in the shelters which became known as the tunnels.
+Students spent up to 7 hours in the tunnels.
 However, school life continued.
 Lessons were taught and lunch served, all underground.
 The 1940 school magazine describes them as

 “…not exactly cosy … (and) some people may have been heard to complain of water dripping down their necks (but) …we now feel prepared for any emergency.”